khakhalin/notes/keywords/echo.md

 Carroll, T. L. (2020).
 Dimension of reservoir computers.
 Chaos: An Interdisciplinary Journal of Nonlinear Science, 30(1), 013102. https://arxiv.org/pdf/1912.06472.pdf
 Attempts to actually measure the dimensionality of signals in a ESN.

-Lukoševičius, M. (2012).
-A practical guide to applying echo state networks.
-In_Neural networks: Tricks of the trade_(pp. 659-686).
-Springer, Berlin, Heidelberg.

 Ferreira, A. A., & Ludermir, T. B. (2009, June).
 Genetic algorithm for reservoir computing optimization.
 In 2009 International Joint Conference on Neural Networks (pp. 811-815).
 IEEE.